Anonsatyam/colorsPlanet_Frontend/README.md

 ## Usage
 &middot; Navigate through different color sections using the navigation menu.
-&middot; Click on a color to copy its hex code to your clipboard.
+<br>&middot; Click on a color to copy its hex code to your clipboard.
-&middot; Paste the color code into your project's code editor or design tool for use.
+<br>&middot; Paste the color code into your project's code editor or design tool for use.

 ## Contributing
 Contributions to ColorsPlanet Frontend are welcome!
 If you have ideas, bug reports, or feature requests, please open an issue or submit a pull request.